zenorocha/liferay-learn/docs/dxp/7.2.x/en/installation-and-upgrades/upgrading-to-liferay-7-2/05-preparing-a-new-application-server-for-liferay-dxp.md

     dl.store.impl=com.liferay.portal.store.s3.S3Store
     ```

-- JCR Store was deprecated in @product@ 7.0.
+- JCR Store was deprecated in DXP 7.0.
 The [Document Repository Configuration](/docs/7-2/deploy/-/knowledge_base/d/document-repository-configuration) documentation describes other store options.
 [Migrate to a supported document store](/docs/7-2/user/-/knowledge_base/u/server-administration) before upgrading your data.

-- CMIS Store was deprecated since 7.0.10 Fix Pack 14 and was removed in DXP 7.2.
+- CMIS Store was deprecated in 7.0.10 Fix Pack 14 and was removed in DXP 7.2.
 The [Document Repository Configuration](/docs/7-2/deploy/-/knowledge_base/d/document-repository-configuration) documentation describes other store options.
 [Migrate to a supported document store](/docs/7-2/user/-/knowledge_base/u/server-administration) before upgrading your data.

 - Since DXP 7.0, document store type-specific configuration (e.g., specific to Simple File Store, Advanced File Store, S3, etc.) is done in the Control Panel at _Configuration_ → _System Settings_ → File Storage_, or using OSGi configuration files (`.config` files).
 Type specific configuration is no longer done using `portal-ext.properties`.

-    For example, use these steps to create a `.config` file specifying a root file
-    location for a Simple File Store or Advanced File Store:
+    For example, use these steps to create a `.config` file specifying a root file location for a Simple File Store or Advanced File Store:

     1. Create a `.config` file named after your store implementation class.